 - If you lose your encryption keys, you will not be able to decrypt any data encrypted with those lost keys

-- If your cloud or on-premises key management provider is unavailable, you will not be able to decrypt your data until the provider is back again
+- If your key management provider is unavailable, you will not be able to decrypt your data until the provider is back again

 Before configuring your Egnyte account with an external key management solution, you should work with your key management provider to ensure that you are following best practices for protecting your keys.